- 📖 Geeky Medics OSCE Book

-Bisphosphonates reduce bone turnover and can therefore be used after patients have been rehydrated (e.g. Pamidronate)
+- Bisphosphonates (e.g. Pamidronate) reduce bone turnover and can be used for short-term treatment of hypercalcaemia, once patients have been rehydrated.

-Immunofixation – an IgG Kappa paraprotein is detected totalling 52g/L
+- Immunofixation – IgG Kappa paraprotein is detected totalling 52g/L

-The diagnosis here is likely to be multiple myeloma (a.k.a. plasma cell myeloma).
+- The most likely diagnosis is multiple myeloma (a.k.a. plasma cell myeloma).

-Plasma cell myeloma is a clonal proliferation of plasma cells.
+- Multiple myeloma involves the clonal proliferation of plasma cells.

 Features of myeloma

 CRAB is a useful mnemonic to help remember the most common features of myeloma:

 - HyperCalcaemia – cytokines result in osteoclast dysregulation

 - Renal failure – light chains clog up the renal tubules